Send the link below via email or IMCopy

 Are they from different social classes

 Milgram originally wanted to see how Germans could obey to kill Jews in the Holocaust.
-Does Milgram's study recreate this situation effectively?
+How is Milgram's study different?

 As far as possible, a study should try to test as many different types of participant as possible.
 Some participants may react differently to others.